swiftlang/swift-evolution/proposals/0116-id-as-any.md

 `Dictionary`s and `Set`s.
 The user model for this type would ideally align with our long-term goal of supporting `Hashable` existentials directly, so the type deserves some short-term compiler support to help us get there.
-This type deserves its own proposal and design discussion, so thi
+This type deserves its own proposal and design discussion.

 ## Future Directions